DOH Video of instructions on How to get a 329 card: click here

 IV.
 Application reminder: Name on 329 card MUST MATCH government issued valid ID.

 V. FILL OUT APPLICATION ACCURATELY.
 Follow registration tips: http://health.hawaii.gov/medicalcannabisregistry/patients/registration-p... and be sure to read this: https://www.medicalmarijuanaofhawaii.org/fyi-avoid-doh-application-rejections-errors.
-Quite frankly, I am very tired of pointing out errors.
 Just putting down your correct middle name ( as on your govt issued ID), and the correct island in your address will help a lot.
 Please make an effort to upload the correct documents.

 VI.
 Save and submit application.
 The DOH registration is then sent automatically to Dr. Barton's state account queue.
 If there are any errors, Dr Barton may or the DOH will send it back to your personal state account for editing.
 You will need to make the corrections, and then send it back, after resigning and resubmitting it.
 This is all done only online.
 If I tell you I sent it back, it is NOT by email or snail mail.
 It is done only on the internet.

-II.
-An appointment time is required.
+I. An appointment time is required.
 Contact Dr Barton for more information.
-Those with significant traveling health issues, disability, or pain issues may contact Dr Barton so other arrangements can be made.
 I am currently using DOXY.ME/HAWAIIPAIN for telehealth interviews.

 For more info visit DOH Medical Cannabis Registry Program: